 PEEPs (Preschool Environmental Education Program): Continue the legacy of education and outreach as a PEEPs facilitator for at-risk preschool children visiting Wing Haven Garden & Bird Sanctuary.
 The nature-themed curriculum includes a story, garden walk, hands-on activity, and healthy snack.
 Training Required.
 Times: Standing weekday commitment each month, October through May, required.

 Garden Team: Maintain the whimsical plantings and exploratory gardens in The Children's Garden.
-Times: Twice a month.
+Times: Two Friday mornings a month.

 Chicken Team: Help take care of the Wing Haven chickens, Bob and Petunia, which need daily care.
 Training Required.
 Times: Weekdays and Weekends.